Scarabaeus1031/NEXAH/APPLICATIONS/demos/lorenz_demo/README.md

     chaos → structure → geometry → navigation

-Instead of predicting trajectories, the system becomes **interpretable and controllable**.
+Instead of predicting trajectories, the system becomes:

+→ interpretable
+→ structured
+→ potentially controllable

+---

+## ⚡ Quick Preview

+If you do not want to run the full demo:

+→ see `visuals/` for pre-generated results

 ---